It feels like the end of the world. So we should get married now.

 Not everyone has gotten the message.
 In the crowded Baghdad neighborhood of Sadr City, the wedding party is alive and well.
 Zuhair Al-Atwani, a well-known wedding photographer from the neighborhood, says he still works as much as ever.

 “Weddings are still going normally, but they don’t gather in wedding halls because they are all closed.
-It’s just driving on the streets in a convoy consisting of many cars of the groom’s family . . . to the bride’s house and picking her up, [and there is] lots of dancing on the streets and shooting.”
+It’s just driving on the streets in a convoy consisting of many cars of the groom’s family . . . to the bride’s house and picking her up, [and there is] lots of

 In a wedding video Atwani posted on his Facebook page, there is little social distancing as friends dance around the groom while he gets ready, waving Kalashnikov rifles.
 Then, when guests arrive at the home where the celebration takes place, everyone greets each other with kisses on the cheek.

 As night falls, the men dance packed together in the garden.
 A few people wear masks, some wear one glove or two.

-At one point, one of the groom’s only friends with a face mask turns to the camera, whips off the mask and flashes an enormous smile before he continues dancing while twirling it on a raised finger.
+At one point, one of the groom’s only friends with a mask turns to the camera, whips it off and flashes an enormous smile before he continues dancing while twirling it on a raised finger.

-Heba Farouk Mahfouz in Cairo, Tania Dutta in New Delhi, Ruth Eglash in Jerusalem, Hazem Balousha in Gaza and Mustafa Salim in Baghdad contributed to this story.
+Heba Farouk Mahfouz in Cairo, Tania Dutta in New Delhi, Ruth Eglash in Jerusalem, Hazem Balousha in Gaza and Mustafa Salim in Baghdad contributed to this report.